 Understanding Truck Accident Claim Statute of LimitationsTruck accidents cause devastating injuries with extended recovery times.
 Some wounds inflicted in an accident may never heal.
 The window of time to take legal action for damages arising out of a truck accident, however, will end, and sooner than you may think.
 In this blog post, we discuss the ins-and-outs of the statute of limitations for truck accident claims in Florida.
 If you have sustained injuries or lost a loved one in a truck accident on Florida roads, contact a truck accident attorney today.

+Florida's Statute of LimitationsA “statute of limitations” is a legal rule that imposes time limits on taking legal action.
+In the context of personal injury law, statute of limitations represent the window of time in which a plaintiff can file a claim for damages against a party legally responsible for causing harm.
 Simple as this concept sounds in the abstract, it can get somewhat complicated when put into practice.
 When does the “clock” start running?
 Are there periods of time when the clock stops and then starts again?
 Does the clock run against a child the same way it does for an adult?
 Are there different time windows for different kinds of claims?
 The short answer to all of these questions is…it depends.
 Florida's law on limitation of actions encompasses no fewer than twenty-three sections, with each of these containing numerous subsections!

 The Basics of Florida Statute of LimitationsHere are the basics of Florida's statute of limitations for injuries sustained by an adult victim in a truck accident.
 Under Florida law, the clock starts running for an adult victim of a truck accident to file a legal claim for damages the moment the injury occurs.
 (Lawyers call this the moment the legal claim “accrues.”)
 The clock expires under Florida law four years after the date of accrual for victims who survived the accident, but just two years after the death of a victim who died from injuries sustained in the accident.
 A person who was judged to be incapacitated before the accident occurred, will have seven years to bring a claim.